- Law Office of Rochelle S. Berliner

 - Endangerment of Elderly Person

-Endangering the Welfare of a Vulnerable Elderly Person
+Endangering the Welfare of an Elderly Person

-Queens Endangerment of an Elderly Person Lawyer
+Attorney for Endangerment of an Elderly Person in Queens, NY

-Contact an experienced criminal defense attorney at the Law Office of Rochelle S. Berliner if you have been charged with the offense of endangering the welfare of a vulnerable elderly person in New York City including Queens, Manhattan, Brooklyn or the Bronx.
+Contact an experienced criminal defense attorney at the Law Office of Rochelle S. Berliner if you have been charged with the offense of endangering the welfare of a vulnerable elderly person in New York City including Queens, Manhattan, Brooklyn, or the Bronx.

 Important legal defenses may exist under the particular facts and circumstances of your case.
 You must act quickly to preserve all avenues of attack so that your attorney can help you aggressively fight the charges.